-Who Qualifies for OR Residency?
+Who Qualifies for the OR Residency?

-You may apply for the operating room residency whether you are a new graduate or an experienced nurse if you:
+You may apply for the Operating Room Residency whether you are a new graduate or an experienced nurse if you:

-- Are a registered nurse (RN)
+- Are a registered nurse (RN).

-- Are or will be licensed by the North Carolina Board of Nursing before the residency begins
+- Are or will be licensed by the North Carolina Board of Nursing before the Residency begins.

-How to Apply for OR Residency
+How to Apply to the OR Residency

 After we’ve reviewed your application materials, you may be asked to interview with Nurse Recruitment and the Operating Room.